 We work with many talents from the arts community to bring you Tyca.
-Here are some of the people we are working with in 2021.
+Here are some of the people we are working with.

 J.J.
 Hathaway is a British composer of new orchestral and electronic music for film, television and live concerts.